quarto-dev/quarto-actions/setup/README.md

           tinytex: true
   ```

   Setting `GH_TOKEN` is recommended as installing TinyTeX will query the github API.
-Otherwise, some API rate limit issue could happen which will make the step fails.
+Otherwise, some API rate limit issue could happen which will make the step fails (e.g. with an explicit 403 - Forbidden error).
 A re-run of failed job on Github would solve it too.

 ### GitHub Enterprise